 A freestanding lighting fixture may be a maximum height of 40 feet in a parking lot with a minimum of 100 spaces, otherwise a freestanding lighting fixture may be a maximum height of 30 feet within a surface parking area and may be a maximum height of 15 feet within a non-vehicular pedestrian area.
-A freestanding light fixture located within 35 feet of the lot line of any detached house building type that is not located in a Commercial/Residential or Employment zone may be a maximum height of 15 feet.
-[Any] The height of a freestanding lighting fixture must be measured [measure must be made] from the finished grade.
+A freestanding light fixture located within 35 feet of the lot line of any detached house building type not located in a Commercial/Residential or Employment zone may be a maximum height of 15 feet.
+Any height measure must be made from finished grade.